-When Prince Andrew and Sarah Ferguson announced their engagement on 16th March 1986, all eyes were on the soon-to-be Duchess’s ring and despite the couple’s separation in 1996, it’s safe to say that it’s still one of the most talked about pieces of jewellery today.
-Bearing a resemblance to Princess Diana’s Garrard ring, it has one big Burmese ruby surrounded by ten diamonds that form a flower pattern on a yellow gold band.
+When Prince Andrew and Sarah Ferguson announced their engagement on 16th March 1986, all eyes were on the soon-to-be Duchess’s engagement ring and despite the couple’s separation in 1996, it’s safe to say that it’s still one of the most talked about pieces of jewellery today.

 How did Sarah Ferguson and Prince Andrew meet?

 Though they first crossed paths in their early twenties, it wasn’t until 1985 when Prince Andrew and Sarah Ferguson began to see each other in a romantic light.
 Rumoured to be down to Princess Diana’s matchmaking, the Queen invited Sarah to an event at Windsor Castle during Ascot week and she just so happened to be seated across from the Prince.

 By February 1986, the pair were engaged, with Prince Andrew’s proposal taking place at Scotland’s Floors Castle, in the spot where the couple shared their very first kiss.

 What do we know about the ring’s design?

 The Duchess of York’s engagement ring features a huge 3ct Burmese ruby surrounded by ten glittering diamonds, and the stones form a flower pattern which is also known as a cluster ring.
 The precious gems are arranged on a yellow gold band and the gorgeous colours are so attention-grabbing.